 And what happened to Easy Eddie?
 Within a year, his life ended in a blaze of gunfire on a lonely Chicago street.
 This determined father paid the ultimate price just so he could leave his son with two things all the money in the world couldn’t buy: a good example and a good name.

 But wait, the story doesn’t end there.
 Eddie’s son, Butch, grew up to be a fighter pilot in World War II.
 He was assigned to an aircraft carrier in the South Pacific.
 One day his entire squadron was sent out on a mission.
 Butch hadn’t been in the air too long when he realized that the fuel tank on his airplane hadn’t been refueled.
-He radioed to his squadron leader and was told to return to the carrier.
+So, he radioed to his squadron leader and was told to return to the carrier.

 On his way back to the ship, Butch saw something that turned his blood cold.
 A squadron of Japanese Zero planes were speeding their way toward the American fleet.
 With the American fighters being on mission, the fleet was all but defenseless.
 Butch knew that he had to do something, but the situation was desperate.
 He couldn’t reach his squadron and bring them back to defend the fleet, and his radio was such that he couldn’t even use it to warn the fleet about the approaching Zeros.